-A Corporation listed in Singapore Exchange Securities Trading Limited (SGX-ST) Catalist any and its contents have been reviewed by the Company's sponsor, R&T Corporate the relevant rules of the Singapore Exchange Securities Trading Limited ("Exchange").
-Intents of this document including the accuracy or completeness of any of the figures de or disclosed.
-"This document has been prepare Services Pte.
-Ltd. ("Sponsor"), for o The Sponsor has not independent! used, statements, opinions or othe
+A Corporation listed in Singapore Exchange Securities Trading Limited (SGX-ST) Catalist

+This document has been prepared by the Company and its contents have been reviewed by the Company's sponsor, R & T Corporate Services Pte.
+Ltd. ("Sponsor"), for compliance with the relevant rules of the Singapore Exchange Securities Trading Limited ("Exchange").
+The Sponsor has not independently verified the contents of this document including the accuracy or completeness of any of the figures used, statements, opinions or other information made or disclosed.